nerdstep/recipe-scrapers-js/README.md

 - `bun run build` - Build the library for distribution
 - `bun test` - Run the test suite
-- `bun run test:coverage` - Run tests with coverage report
+- `bun test:coverage` - Run tests with coverage report
-- `bun run test:data` - Fetch test data from the original Python repository
+- `bun fetch-test-data` - Fetch test data from the original Python repository
-- `bun run lint` - Run linting and type checking
+- `bun lint` - Run linting and type checking
-- `bun run lint:fix` - Fix linting issues automatically
+- `bun lint:fix` - Fix linting issues automatically

 ### Adding New Scrapers

+1. Fetch test data from the original Python repository

+    ```bash
+    bun fetch-test-data
+    ```

+2. Convert the data into the expected JSON format (i.e. the `RecipeObject` interface)

+    ```bash
+    bun process-test-data <host>
+    ```

-1. Create a new scraper class extending `AbstractScraper`
+3. Create a new scraper class extending `AbstractScraper`
-2. Implement the required methods for data extraction
+4. Implement the required methods for data extraction
-3. Add the scraper to the scrapers registry
+5. Add the scraper to the scrapers [registry](./src/scrapers/_index.ts)
-4. Write tests using the test data
+6. Run tests to ensure the extraction works as expected
-5. Update documentation as needed
+7. Update documentation as needed

 ```typescript
 import { AbstractScraper } from './abstract-scraper'